 - Ephemeral or Dynamic ports: ports between 49152-65535.
 These ports are randomly assigned to the client side of the connection when establishing a session.
 Remember, the client is assigned an Ephemeral port as it connects to a well-known port.
 Look at the packet capture below, notice how a DNS request is made for a host name (www.precisetek.com), the request is sent over port 59210 from the local host to port 53 on the destination server.
 In this case, port 53 is DNS which works over UDP transport protocol.

-Let’s look at the following example to go over the concept: When you initiate communication to a website you usually use http or https if it’s a secure communication.
-To keep it simple we’ll use http as an example.
-When you launch the web browser and enter www. precisetek.com your system automatically understand that you want to initiate the communication over HTTP protocol on TCP port 80.
-The Server in our example is not only a web server but also a FTP and DNS server therefore servicing requests made on port 21 and 53, as clients request connections to such services the Server needs to keep track of the requests to ensure proper communication.
-As more session are open the session table keeps growing, the process occurs for all hosts in the network as they communication with each other.
+Let’s look at the following example to go over the concept: When you initiate communication to a website you usually use HTTP or HTTPS if it’s secure communication.
+To keep it simple we’ll use HTTP as an example.
+When you launch the web browser to access any website, let’s say www.jdtechsolutions.net, your system automatically understands that you want to initiate the communication over HTTP protocol on TCP port 80.
+The Server in our example is not only a web server but also an FTP and DNS server, therefore, servicing requests made on ports 21 and 53, as clients request connections to such services the Server needs to keep track of the requests to ensure proper communication.
+As more sessions are open the session table keeps growing, the process occurs for all hosts in the network as they communicate with each other.

-Feel free to contact us 88-580-4450 for details about our support and services.
-JDTech is a technical service provider deliver fortune 500 grade technical support to small organizations.
+Feel free to contact us at 888-580-4450 or email@example.com for details about our support and services.
+JDTech is a technical service provider that delivers fortune 500-grade technical support to small organizations.
 We are network experts servicing Nothern NJ and NYC.